 - For equipment or furniture submit estimates including model numbers and prices

 NOTE: ADA and accessibility furniture and equipment are not covered under this grant.
 To be reimbursed for the above apply for the ADA Barrier Removal Grant.

 Your household must qualify as low or extremely low income, based on the Area Median Income.
 We will help you check this in the form.

 We will ask you how many people are in your household.
 A household is a single person or a group of people who live together, regardless of actual or perceived sexual orientation, gender identity, or marital status.

 We will also ask you about the income for all adults in your household.
 Use your 2021 tax return if you have filed or estimate your total income for the last 12 months.

 4. Get a bid from a licensed contractor or an estimate for equipment or furniture

 You will be asked to agree to our legal terms.

 We will email you a confirmation.

-You may not begin work on your project until you have been accepted into the program.
+You may not begin work on your project or purchase your equipment or furniture until you have been accepted into the program.